OpenEvalProject/evals/manuscripts/elife-72861/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/033n9gh91 Institute for Chemistry and Biology of the Marine Environment [ICBM], Carl von Ossietzky University of Oldenburg Oldenburg Germany
+1. Institute for Chemistry and Biology of the Marine Environment [ICBM], Carl von Ossietzky University of Oldenburg Oldenburg Germany ([ROR:033n9gh91](https://ror.org/033n9gh91))
-2. https://ror.org/02tyrky19 Department of Zoology, School of Natural Sciences, Trinity College Dublin Dublin Ireland
+2. Department of Zoology, School of Natural Sciences, Trinity College Dublin Dublin Ireland ([ROR:02tyrky19](https://ror.org/02tyrky19))

 † Corresponding author

 ## Abstract

 The dynamics of host-parasite interactions are highly temperature-dependent and may be modified by increasing frequency and intensity of climate-driven heat events.
 Here, we show that altered patterns of temperature variance lead to an almost order-of-magnitude shift in thermal performance of host and pathogen life-history traits over and above the effects of mean temperature and, moreover, that different temperature regimes affect these traits differently.
-We found that diurnal fluctuations of ±3°C lowered infection rates and reduced spore burden compared to constant temperatures in our focal host Daphnia magna exposed to the microsporidium parasite Ordospora colligata .
+We found that diurnal fluctuations of ±3°C lowered infection rates and reduced spore burden compared to constant temperatures in our focal host Daphnia magna exposed to the microsporidium parasite Ordospora colligata.
 In contrast, a 3-day heatwave (+6°C) did not affect infection rates, but increased spore burden (relative to constant temperatures with the same mean) at 16°C, while reducing burden at higher temperatures.
 We conclude that changing patterns of climate variation, superimposed on shifts in mean temperatures due to global warming, may have profound and unanticipated effects on disease dynamics.

 ## Introduction